 Reduces personal income tax rates by 1-2% across most tax brackets from 2025 through 2029.

-Provides a $250 tax credit for California homeowners who purchase and install home security surveillance systems.
-Establishes a five-year program running from 2026 through 2030 for single-family primary residences.
-Allows unused portions of the credit to be carried forward to future tax years until fully used.
+Provides California homeowners with a $250 tax credit for installing security surveillance systems from 2026 to 2031.
+Covers 100% of purchase and installation costs for video, audio, or photographic security devices up to the credit limit.
+Allows unused portions of the credit to be carried forward for up to eight years.
 Requires annual reporting from the Franchise Tax Board on the number of taxpayers claiming the credit.

-Provides a $250 tax credit for California homeowners who purchase and install home security surveillance systems.
-Establishes a five-year program running from 2026 through 2030 for single-family primary residences.
-Allows unused portions of the credit to be carried forward to future tax years until fully used.
+Provides California homeowners with a $250 tax credit for installing security surveillance systems from 2026 to 2031.
+Covers 100% of purchase and installation costs for video, audio, or photographic security devices up to the credit limit.
+Allows unused portions of the credit to be carried forward for up to eight years.
 Requires annual reporting from the Franchise Tax Board on the number of taxpayers claiming the credit.

 Establishes a new tax credit for agricultural employers who pay overtime wages to farmworkers.
 Allows employers to claim credits equal to overtime wages paid, up to their quarterly withholding amount.
 Maintains existing tax withholding requirements for both employers and employees.
 Authorizes the Employment Development Department to create rules for implementing the credit system.